• Art Magazine

 Ceramic worktops prove their strength every day: They withstand temperatures up to 300°C without any problems and exhibit impressive resistance to mechanical stress.
 A non-porous surface makes cleaning easy and meets the highest hygiene standards.

-Natural stone Worktops and backsplashes with a sophisticated stone look also create a luxurious feel that enhances minimalist designs.
+Natural stonealso Worktops and backsplashes with a sophisticated stone look create a luxurious feel that enhances minimalist designs.

 The light, matte fronts of this fitted kitchen provide a timeless elegance, while the worktop and backsplash in elegant stone look create a natural and luxurious atmosphere.